AdejokeOgunyinka/adejoke-ogunyinka-blusalt-traffic-assessment/README.md

 This is a [React.js](https://react.dev/reference/react) project bootstrapped with [Vite](https://vite.dev/guide/).
 The template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## Getting Started
-First, install the project dependencies:
+After cloning the project, install the project dependencies:

 ```bash
 pnpm install